ericpettengill/ep/content/about.md

 products using IIoT data.
 Previously, I was a graduate teaching assistant at Western Michigan University while completing my Master's in Statistics.

-In my free time I enjoy playing golf and trying new foods/restaurants!
+In my free time I enjoy travelling, playing golf and trying new foods/restaurants!

 {{<mermaid>}}
 gantt